 Introduction

 Gastronomy and wine go hand in hand, so it’s hardly surprising that restaurants the world over are offering their customers wine.
-Wine (wine by the glass, or in the bottle) is an inseparable element of the French meal, which has been a UNESCO World Heritage Site since 2010.
+Wine (food and wine by the glass, or in the bottle) is an inseparable element of the French meal, which has been a UNESCO World Heritage Site since 2010.

 According to a 2013 survey of 6,000 cafés, hotels and restaurants by the CNIV and FranceAgriMer, the country’s restaurants offer an average of no fewer than 39 references on their wine lists.
 But with the growing trend towards wine by the glass, the number of wines available for tasting is decreasing: in general, for wine by the glass, restaurateurs select just 5 wines.